gtap-dev/javascript/README.md

       // ...
     }

-    // good, but keep in mind that an empty array is also truthy in JavaScript (unlike in PHP, for example) if (collection) {
+    // bad - can be misleading since an empty array is truthy in JS, but
+    // falsy in PHP, for example
+    if (collection) {
       // ...
     }